Fairfax Domestic Violence Lawyer

 When police respond to an alleged domestic dispute, they are often forced to make a subjective decision about whether or not to make an arrest and whom they should arrest.
 Their conclusions may be drawn based on conflicting statements by involved parties, by apparent injuries, and by other circumstantial factors.

 Even after the situation is de-escalated and those involved have no desire to take legal action, an arrest may still lead to a criminal charge.
-It is not the offended party who decides whether a case will go forward after arrest, but the Fairfax County prosecutor assigned to the case.
+It is not the offended party who decides whether a case will go forward after an arrest, but the Fairfax County prosecutor assigned to the case.

 People are charged with domestic abuse for all kinds of reasons: a minor altercation in which neither party is seriously injured, a disagreement leading to mutual physical contact, intervention by “witnesses” who may not understand what they saw or heard, and even outright false allegations of domestic violence.